Your Cart is Empty

 First, remove your makeup and wash your face as you normally would with a gentle cleanser (no oil-based cleansers or those containing alcohol).
 Dry your face.
-Spray your closed eyelids with a hypochlorous acid eyelid and eyelash cleanser and let it dry.
+Spray hypochlorous acid eyelid and eyelash cleanser to a cotton ball or round and apply, then let it dry.

-Hypochlorous acid solutionis a strong antimicrobial without any oils or alcohol, so it will not damage the adhesive of your lashes while still preventing infection.
+Hypochlorous acid solution will not damage the adhesive of your lashes.
 It only contains 3 ingredients, hypochlorous acid and electrolyzed water, which is water and salt.
 You might also notice a side effect of this as well.
 Your eyes feel more comfortable!

-An over-the-counter Hypochlorous Acid alternative, the Heyedrate Lid and Lash Cleanser is a fast-acting, specially formulated hypochlorous acid spray to get rid of bacteria that forms on the skin and mucous membranes.
-Hypochlorous acid spray is ideal for deep cleaning around the eyes, and is an effective remedy for other skin irritation elsewhere.
+An over-the-counter Hypochlorous Acid alternative, the Heyedrate Lid and Lash Cleanser is a fast-acting, specially formulated hypochlorous acid spray ideal for deep cleaning around the eyes.

 The Heyedrate Lid & Lash cleanser is formulated with three ingredients: